 While everyone should have a will, not everyone requires a trust.
 Consider visiting a lawyer if you think your situation is more complex and may require setting up a trust.

-For more information about estate planning, check out our FREE guide to Wills and Estate Planning.
+For more information about estate planning, check out our helpful guide to Wills and Estate Planning which includes a FREE checklist covering everything you need to begin estate planning.

 When Should I Start Estate Planning?